AlexTelon/FlexiCharge-Test-and-integration/README.md

 FlexiCharge is an upcoming challenger in the electrical car charging industry.
 Our vision is to provide the most flexible charging experience in the market.

-The test and integration teams work towards automating test for the rest of the project thus ensuring a good quality product.
+The test and integration teams work towards automating tests for the rest of the project thus ensuring a good quality product.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>